egid/training/frontend/Javascript.md

 console.log();
 ````

 You can use the console.log() statement in your scripts to output information to the javascript console.
-The log statment does not stop execution and is an exelent way to quickly check if variables are set to their intended values or if functions are running in the expected order.
+The log statment does not stop execution and is an excellent way to quickly check if variables are set to their intended values or if functions are running in the expected order.

-While the debugger is paused (see next section), you can used the console to examine and manipulate variables that are in scope.
+While the debugger is paused (see next section), you can use the console to examine and manipulate variables that are in scope. // TODO: "in scope" might not make sense here, because we haven't actually introduced scoping yet -- that happens in the 'functions' section.

 ### The Debugger